To opt out of Education Minnesota dues:

 Sometimes people have a faith-based objection to unions’ expenditures.
 To learn more about some of the major public unions’ expenditures in light of common faith beliefs, click here.

-Education Minnesota paid 223 officers and employees in 2020, 88 of whom were paid six figures.
-Union president Denise Sprecht was paid $211,870, and vice president Bernie Burnham received $219,680.
+In 2022, Education Minnesota paid 228 officers and employees, 91 of whom were paid six figures.
+That same year, Union president Denise Sprecht was paid $221,462.

-Also, despite having a cash stockpile of $40.8 million at the start of fiscal year 2020, Education Minnesota increased its maximum dues amount from $478 to $490 for licensed educators and from $321 to $328 for support personnel.
-In fiscal year 2020, its cash reserves grew to $44.5 million.
+Also, despite having a large cash stockpile at the start of fiscal year 2022, Education Minnesota increased its maximum dues amount from $500 to $510.
+At the end of fiscal year 2022, the union’s cash reserves were at $24.9 million.

 A portion of the dues paid by Education Minnesota members goes to support the National Education Association.